-But, as you sit down to design your own alternative tree, you might get overwhelmed with the many ideas.
+But, as you sit down to think of christmas photography set ideas and design your own alternative Christmas tree, you might get overwhelmed with the many ideas.
 Not only are the stores full of creative options you can buy, but Pinterest is stocked full of incredible designs.

 Instead, answer the following questions to narrow down your ideas.

 First, what is the purpose of the tree?

 Is it for a photo set for holiday images?
 Is to replace a Christmas tree and you want just one statement tree where you can even place Christmas presents?
 Do you want to make a cluster of trees as a design element in the house?
 Or do you simply want to have fun and make some DIY trees with your kids during holiday break?